alexcoder04/rfap/specification.md

    - example: "read file X" -> "content of X"
    - persistent connection, checking from time to time if client is alive
  - the communication runs over TCP sockets
- - version as well as header and body length sent plain, everything else is encrypted
+ - version as well as header and body length sent plain, everything else is encrypted and signed
-   - with own private key (authentication)
-   - with recipient's public key (privacy)
  - default port: `6700`

 # Commands